IBM/IBM-RPA-Toolkit-for-BAW/README.md

 ![](./images/attributes.png)

+## Testing the toolkit - asynchronous RPA Server API

+Testing the asynchronous invocation is a bit trickier than using the synchronous one.
+As mentiond, when we use the asynchronous IBM RPA Server API, we're not directly triggering a bot but an RPA process (aka orchestration) that needs to be first configured to your RPA server tenant you're using.
+For this you need to consult the official IBM RPA documentation: https://www.ibm.com/docs/en/rpa/21.0?topic=api-configuring-process

+_**We're also planning to publish a lab exercise how to configure your IBM RPA environment and to test the toolkit.**_ Stay tuned!
+The lab will be published in [IBM RPA Community](https://ibm.biz/rpa-community).

-### One more thing
+## One more thing

 When testing the Toolkit, BAW is calling IBM RPA via `https`.
-This obviously means that you need to import the signer certificate from _**https:<your_rpa_agent_address>:8099**_ to your BAW keystore.
+This obviously means that you need to import the signer certificate from _**https:<your_rpa_agent_address>:8099**_ (for synchronous invocation) and form _**https:<your_rpa_sever_api_address>**_ (for asynchronous invocation) to your BAW keystore.
 If you do not know how to do that, these instructions might help: https://www.ibm.com/docs/en/was-nd/8.5.5?topic=communications-adding-signer-certificate-keystore

 ## Downloads